 Whether you love getting active in the great outdoors or prefer checking out the café scene, Moonee Valley has something for everyone.

 Start off your day with some seriously Insta-worthy fare at the Ascot Food Store [320 Ascot Vale Road, Moonee Ponds].
-Decked out with retro but oh-so-cool décor, here you will find options for everyone, with a range of organic and free-range produce and some top notch coffee.
-Feeling like something a bit sweeter?
-Check out one of their mad-scientist-style doughnuts, complete with a syringe bursting with delicious sweet filling.
+Decked out with retro but oh-so-cool decor, here you will find options for everyone, with a range of organic and free-range produce that can be washed down with some top-notch coffee.
+Expect restaurant quality food with a cafe price tag.
+The smoked salmon rillettes come highly reccomended, comprising smoked salmon, toasted rye, pickles, cultured cream, chives and a soft broken egg.
+Feeling like something more on the sweeter side?
+Check out one of its mad-scientist-style doughnuts, complete with a syringe bursting with delicious sweet filling; we love the raspberry and white chocolate version that comes with freeze-dried berries.
+If you really want to indulge, add a deliciously creamy milkshake to your order.

-The arts and culture scene in Moonee Valley is thriving and a great place to experience it first-hand is at the Clocktower Centre [750 Mount Alexander Road] in Moonee Ponds.
-This historic building was formally the Essendon Town Hall and as the name suggests, the focal point of the building is the historic clock tower.
-Here, you will find a plethora of professional theatre, music and dance showings to suit every age bracket and interest.
+The arts and culture scene in the north west is thriving and a great place to experience it first-hand is at the Clocktower Centre [750 Mt Alexander Road, Moonee Ponds].
+This historic building was formally the Essendon Town Hall and as the name suggests, the focal point of the building is its historic clock tower.
+Here, you’ll find a plethora of professional theatre, music and dance showings to suit every age bracket and interest.
 Our tip is to arrive early and take advantage of the free tea and coffee on offer for day time shows.

-Exploring on your bike is one of the best ways to discover your city and Moonee Valley has a multitude of bike paths and trails for locals and visitors to enjoy.
-The Moonee Ponds Creek Trail is a great option for cyclers of any skill level.
-Start the trail in Flemington, and ride creek-side right up to Broadmeadows and back again for a two hour long cycling session.
-Enjoy the changing landscapes as you ride past reserves and underneath overpasses, as well as the flora and fauna of the trail.
-When you reach Boeing Reserve, take a moment to relax on the grass and enjoy watching the planes taking off and landing at Essendon Airport.
+Exploring on your bike is one of the best ways to discover an area and the north west has a multitude of bike paths and trails for locals and visitors to enjoy.
+The Moonee Ponds Creek Trailis a great option for cyclers of any skill level.
+Start the trail in Flemington, and ride creek-side right up to Boeing Reserve [Boeing Road, Strathmore Heights].
+When you reach the reserve, take a moment to relax on the grass and enjoy watching the planes taking off and landing at Essendon Airport.
+The roundtrip will take about an hour and 30 minutes.
+Enjoy the changing landscapes as well as the flora and fauna of the trail as you ride past reserves and underneath overpasses.

 One of Melbourne’s great shopping precincts, Puckle Street is a shopaholics dream.
+Puckle Street is a combination of old and new, preserving its quaint federation façade while staying on trend with the latest fashion.
 Enjoy checking out the latest style offerings from stores like Witchery, David Marcs and Jo Mercer.
-Be sure to stop in at A + B clothing, where you will find some of Melbourne’s best labels.
-If you’re a lover of craft beer or fine wine, Penny Young is the perfect place to pick up some beverages for the weekend.
-From fashion, gifts, food or wine, Puckle Street has it all!
+Be sure to stop in at Tabitha for some retail therapy.
+If you’re a lover of craft beer or fine wine, Penny Young is the perfect place to stop in for an afternoon drink or to pick up some beverages for the weekend.
+From fashion, gifts, food or wine, Puckle Street has it all.